Image default

 A measure of the region’s shares moved slightly higher as a result of officials’ actions to increase investor confidence, outpacing decreases in other Asian equities markets.

-“Prices remain in a tight consolidation range, reflecting some near-term indecision,” stated Yeap Jun Rong, a market strategist at IG Asia Pte in Singapore.
+“Prices remain in a tight consolidation range, reflecting some near-term indecision,” stated Yeap Jun Rong, market strategist at IG Asia Pte in Singapore.

 Love,